sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ##### 5.9.3.2.
 Stage skipping

-To avoid loop shows up in the pipeline, the pipeline is designed to be forward only.
+To avoid loops appearing in the pipeline, the pipeline is designed to be forward only.
 When transition routing action is invoked, we can simply update the target stage in the metadata, then the transition behavior can simply be described by the code below:

 ```c
 apply {